suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 ### Task 2: Configure your resource in Azure AI Language Studio

-1. In another browser tab, open [Language Studio](https://language.cognitive.azure.com?azure-portal=true) and click on **Sign in** from the top right corner.
+1. In a separate browser tab within the LabVM, open [Language Studio](https://language.cognitive.azure.com?azure-portal=true) and click on **Sign in** from the top right corner.

 1. When prompted with **Select an Azure resource**, make the following configurations:
     - **Azure directory**: *Default Directory, the directory you are using*